pieterbonnet/pbDateComputation/README.md

 All dates are set to 00:00:00
 ##### ClosurePeriodMatch(d as DateTime) as Boolean
 Returns True if the date is included in at least one closure period.
-##### ClosurePeriodMatch(d as DateTime) as Boolean
+##### ClosurePeriodMatchCaption(d as DateTime) as Boolean
-Returns the caption of the period, if the date is included in at least one closure period (return the caption of the first period found).
+Returns the caption of the period, if the date is included in at least one closure period (return the caption of the first period found in the array).
+##### ClosurePeriodMatchObject(d as DateTime) as ClosurePeriod
+Returns ClosurePeriod object, if the date is included in at least one closure period (return the first period found in the array).
 ##### CountBusinessDays(Date1 as datetime, Date2 as datetime) as integer
 Returns the number of working days corresponding to each opening day, based on the specified weekdays, closure periods, and public holidays.
 If Date1 and Date2 are on the same day and the date is a working day, then 1 will be returned, otherwise 0.